sjadata/global-covid/README.md

-This project showcases world COVID data in a PowerBI visualisation and its data pipline.
+This page showcases world COVID data in a PowerBI visualisation and its data pipline.

 __World Covid Data__